What is a corporate hackathon?

-• Software-centric: primarily about technology and code, though modern hackathons increasingly include no-code/AI solutions
+• Software-centric: primarily about technology and code, though AI-powered hackathons increasingly include non-technical participants who can now build functional prototypes with zero coding

-• Multi-skilled: requires great technical abilities, ideation skills, and presentation capabilities
+• Multi-skilled: requires ideation skills, technical abilities, and presentation capabilities

 • Flexible focus: may target specific problems/technologies or be open to any innovative ideas